Daniel09Fernandes/Daniel09Fernandes/README.md

 ## About Me

-- 👋 Hi, I’m Daniel - DinosDev, a good guy from Minas Gerais, passionate about programming,
+- 👋 Hi, I’m Daniel - DinosDev, a guy from Minas Gerais, passionate about programming,

 Sometimes you find me like this: